India's pace-setting venue

 Australia v West Indies, 1996 World Cup semi-final

 The game in which, as Wisden put it, "West Indies pulled off an extraordinary defeat".
 They needed 43 from nine overs when Shivnarine Chanderpaul fell to trigger an unbelievable collapse.
 Warne was the chief wrecker, taking three wickets in a three-over spell.
-Richie Richardson, though, fought on and when he hit the first ball of the final over for a four, West Indies needed six with two wickets in hand, but then Curtly Ambrose was run out and Courtney Walsh was bowled, going for an ugly swipe across the line.
-And this after West Indies seemed to have it in the bag when they reduced Australia to 15 for 4.
+Richie Richardson, though, fought on and when he hit the first ball of the final over for a four, West Indies needed six with two wickets in hand.
+But then Curtly Ambrose was run out and Courtney Walsh was bowled, going for an ugly swipe across the line.
+And all this after West Indies seemed to have it in the bag when they reduced Australia to 15 for 4.

 India v Australia, 1996